 The 10 Best Floor Fans

-This wiki has been updated 32 times since it was first published in October of 2016.
+This wiki has been updated 33 times since it was first published in October of 2016.
 Ideal for providing additional cooling and airflow in garages, workshops, or the home, floor fans can help you beat the heat without resorting to cranking up an air conditioning unit, so not only are these practical, but they're also environmentally friendly.
 Plus, they offer portability that ceiling-mounted options don't.
 We've ranked them here by power, durability, and value.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes